ltatakis/ElsevierExercise/README.md

 cd apache-tomcat-8.5.9/bin/
 ./catalina.sh start
 ```
 We see that the code does not work correctly giving `Failed to load resource: the server responded with a status of 404 ()` exception.
-So we go into `cd ../webapps/app/js` and change `/webapps/app/js/services/services.js` to
+So we go to `/webapps/app/js` and change `services/services.js` to

 ```javascript
 var jsonService = angular.module('jsonService', ['ngResource'])